 - 4 cups cassava flour

-- 2 cups almond or coconut milk (divided) mixed with 2 tsp apple cider vinegar
+- 2 cups unsweetened almond or coconut milk (divided) mixed with 2 tsp apple cider vinegar

 - 1 tbsp cinnamon